 The updates are as follows:

 Got rid of all the images: the previous post contained a lot of screenshots of both terminal commands and my GitHub repo.
-The terminal screenshots have been replaced with syntax highlighting and the repo shots have been deleted.
-This makes the post more readable and it also load fasterer.
+The terminal screenshots have been replaced with syntax highlighting and the repo shots have been deleted in full.
+This will make the post not only easier to read, but will also make it load faster.
 And as an added bonus, less images means less charges against my MaxCDN account.

-Rewrote the meta description: the goal here was to rewrite the description and entice people to click to the post.
+Rewrote the meta description: the goal here was to rewrite the description so people would be more enticed to click through to whole post.
 There was a technical catch with this: the old meta description was still embedded in the Open Graph network and needed to be replaced with the new one.
 This was done with the Facebook Debugger…sometimes known as the URL Linter.

 Added some new links to the resource list at the end: props to lynda.com and Tim Pope.